Survey Data

 Survey Import Wizard Step 4 with Next highlighted.

-8. The next screen provides you an option to autocode responses by sentiment (i.e., positive or negative), and by themes, meaning NVivo tries to come up with themes based on the content of the text.
+8. The next screen provides you an option to autocode responses by sentiment (i.e., positive or negative).
 Sentiment can be useful, especially if you have a huge amount of survey responses and won’t be manually coding all the answers, but want to get a sense of the content.
 For example, a survey question might be – did you like a particular product, and then NVivo can code for sentiment to see if generally people liked it or didn’t like it.
-Thematic coding is trickier and may not result in a lot of useful information.
-You can always give it a try if you like and then not use those codes if they don’t make sense.
-In our case, let’s keep both checked to see the results.

-Survey Import Wizard Step 4 with Auto code Themes and Auto code Sentiment checked off and highlighted.
+Survey Import Wizard Step 4 with Auto code Sentiment unchecked and highlighted.
+Also, the Finish button is highlighted.

-You will see a progress screen.
-Auto coding will take a bit of time to complete depending on the size of your survey.
+9. You will see a progress screen.
 When it is finished, click on Close.

 Survey Import Wizard processing window with close highlighted.

-10. NVivo will open up a number of tabs with different views of the data.
-The first tab (on the far right) you will see is your survey data in spreadsheet format.
+10. NVivo will open up a tab with your survey data in spreadsheet format.
 This is where you can read through the responses and code the data.

-NVivo data tabs opened.
+NVivo data tab opened.
 The "Interview_Database" tab selected and highlighted.

 In the left menu, under coding, Codes is expanded and Interview_Database is selected and highlighted.

-In the left menu, under coding, sentiment is selected and highlighted.
+In the left menu, under Cases, Cases is expanded and Interview_Database is selected and highlighted.

 Technique: Qualitative Data Analysis | Tool: NVivo